Image

 • Post any job openings to public job boards like Indeed or Glassdoor

-• Use an applicant tracker software to filter resumes and identify the most relevant skills and experience
+• Use an applicant tracker software or existing tools to filter resumes and identify the most relevant skills and experience

 Test the available technologies

-Before you implement your virtual hiring process, you need to test the necessary technologies you will be enlisting.
+Before you implement your virtual process and when you’re conducting virtual interviews, you need to Make sure your virtual interviewing platform—whether it’s Zoom, Teams, or Google Meet—is tested before bringing in multiple candidates.
 While working remotely, you most likely used Zoom, Microsoft Teams, or other video technologies.
 However, now that you’re back in the office, you should reexamine your tools and confirm everything is working properly.

 While your technology may have worked well previously, you may experience some issues with your communication tools after returning to the office.
-Therefore, run some tests before you conduct any video interviews.
+Therefore, run a few mock video interviews in advance.
+Check lighting, sound, and connection quality.
+Ensure everyone on your hiring team has a quiet space to speak with candidates without distractions.

 Get recruitment software